Peter Mayhew: Star Wars

+1977-1983: Star Wars original trilogy

+Mayhew played Chewbacca in five Star Wars films of the Skywalker saga: the original trilogy (Star Wars, The Empire Strikes Back and Return of the Jedi), Star Wars: Episode III – Revenge of the Sith and Star Wars: The Force Awakens.

 When casting the original Star Wars (1977), director George Lucas needed a tall actor who could fit the role of the hairy alien Chewbacca.
 He originally had in mind 6 ft 6 in bodybuilder David Prowse, but Prowse chose to play Darth Vader.
-This led Lucas to cast Mayhew, who was working as an orderly in the A & E Dept Mayday University Hospital, Thornton Heath, Croydon.
-Surrey.
+This led Lucas to cast Mayhew, who was working as a hospital orderly in the emergency department at Mayday University Hospital in Surrey.
 He became aware of a casting call for Star Wars which was filming at Elstree Studios in Hertfordshire.
 The 7 ft 3 in tall actor was immediately cast as Chewbacca after he stood up to greet Lucas.
-Mayhew continued working as an orderly, at Mayday Hospital (now Croydon University Hospital), in between filming the original Star Wars trilogy.
+Mayhew continued working as an orderly at the same hospital in between filming the original Star Wars trilogy.
+The success and cultural impact of Star Wars led to further sequels rounding out the original trilogy, two more trilogies and television shows which continued Mayhew's association with his character and the franchise for the next decades.

 Mayhew modelled his performance of Chewbacca after researching the behaviour of bears, monkeys and gorillas he saw at London Zoo.
 Lucas said Mayhew was "the closest any human being could be to a Wookiee: big heart, gentle nature and I learnt to always let him win".
 The character did not have any lines, the sounds he made being derived from sound recordings of animal noises.

-Mayhew played Chewbacca in five Star Wars films: the original trilogy (Star Wars, The Empire Strikes Back and Return of the Jedi), Star Wars: Episode III – Revenge of the Sith and Star Wars: The Force Awakens.
-He played the role in the 1978 television film Star Wars Holiday Special and in a 1980 appearance on The Muppet Show.
-He also recorded dialogue for the Star Wars: The Clone Wars Season 3 finale episode "Wookiee Hunt".
+The release of Star Wars, the first film in the series and fourth chapter of the Skywalker saga, took place in 1977 and received positive reviews.
+He filmed several scenes for the original trilogy at Elstree Studios.
+Mayhew starred in The Empire Strikes Back; the film received positive reviews and was the highest-grossing film of the year.
+Ever since its release and even after a reassessment, it is considered to be the best film in the Star Wars series.
+He also appeared in the 1980 television documentary special, SP FX: The Empire Strikes Back.
+Although 1983's Return of the Jedi marked the end of the original trilogy, some back stories George Lucas created would generate production and filming of the prequel trilogy in the 1990s and eventually contribute to Mayhew's reprisal.
+The actor shared his memories of his costume and experience on the first three films in the 2004 documentary film, Empire of Dreams: The Story of the Star Wars Trilogy.
+The documentary was included in the first DVD release of the original trilogy.